At Time Doctor, we work with remote staff members in more than nine different countries.

 How we use Mantis: Bug tracking, feature requests – We use Zendesk for our support tickets and knowledge base, Snapabug to for instant chat, issues are forwarded to Zendesk using the API and anything that needs to be fixed ends up on Mantis.

-Freshbooks – is simple to setup and is probably the most widely used web based invoicing application.
-Freshbooks has a neat feature set and allows your staff to manage and add time to a company invoice.
-It also has some neat add-ons like Basecamp integration.
-We have plans to integrate Time Doctor with Freshbooks with in the next 6 months, and it will automatically sync clients and projects between the 2 platforms.
+Freshbooks also has some neat add-ons like Basecamp integration.
+We have plans to integrate Time Doctor with Freshbooks with in the next months, and it will automatically sync clients and projects between the 2 platforms.
 Not really a “team collaboration tool” but a great tool for business.

 How we use Freshbooks: invoicing clients, managing billable timesheets, creating estimates.

-Time Doctor – Last but not least - think of it as the infrastructure for your virtual business.
+Last but not least, Time Doctor.
+Think of it as the infrastructure for your virtual business.
 It’s like having a “virtual office” and fills in the gaps that other applications seem to have forgotten about.

-Time Doctor is a great tool for collaboration in virtual teams because it helps managers and team mates to know at all times what other team members are working on.
+Time Doctor is also a great collaboration tool for virtual teams because it helps managers and team members know what others are working on.
 Daily reports to managers show the top priorities of their team and the tasks accomplished in the previous day.

 How we use Time Doctor: Managing to do lists, managing attendance, automatic time sheets, website monitoring, application usage monitoring, automated daily reports, improving productivity.